flutter/website/src/development/accessibility-and-localization/internationalization.md

 ```

-Similar to plurals, there is a syntax to choose a value based on a `String` placeholder.
+Similar to plurals, you can also choose a value based on a `String` placeholder.
 This is most often used to support gendered languages.
 The syntax is
 <?code-excerpt "gen_l10n_example/lib/examples.txt (SelectSyntax)"?>
 ```json
 "{selectPlaceholder, select, case{message} ... other{messageOther}}"
 ```

-For example to define a message with a select:
+The following example defines a message that selects a pronoun based on gender:

 <?code-excerpt "gen_l10n_example/lib/l10n/app_en.arb" skip="25" take="9" replace="/{{/{{ '{{' }}/g;/},$/}/g"?>
 ```json
 "pronoun": "{gender, select, male{he} female{she} other{they}}",